JosiahParry/shiny-survey/README.md

 has to read in the entire dataset into memory before writing agian.
 So just be sure that your survey is a manageable size (keep it under 100mb\!).

+Files:

+  - `app-sqlite.R`: Records entries to SQLite DB.
+  - `app-pins.R`: Record entries to RSC pins.
+  - `pkgs.rds`: List of all packages.
+Used for sake of example.
+    Generated from `tools::CRAN_package_db()$Package`.
+  - `fav-pkg.sqlite`: The sqlite database.
+  - `setup.R`: The R file used to create the SQLite database and pin.